 To attach the tulips I tightly wrapped the wired rope twine around the tulips and the wreath.
 Then I clipped the wired rope twine.

 This worked really well.
-It held the tulips easily, it’s rustic, but you can hardly see it.
+It held the tulips easily, it’s rustic, and blends into the grapevine wreath.
+I also like to use the green wired twine, which you can hardly see it.

 Now for the bow.
 I “layered” the wired burlap ribbon to make a bow and tied it with the wired rope twine.

 Next, I situated the bow on the wreath, attached a tail to the bow, and attached both to the wreath.
-I also made a loop for hanging with the wire rope twine.
+I also made a loop for hangingthe wreath with the wire rope twine.

 ARRANGING THE WHITE FLOWERS IN THE BLUE VASES

-I bought these two chinoiserie vases at At Home a couple of years ago.
-I have used them on my mantel, dining room and coffee table.
+I bought these two chinoiserie vases at At Home a few years ago.
+I have used them on my mantel, dining room, and coffee table.

-A few weeks ago, I bought some faux white flowers at Hobby Lobby in anticipation of decorating these vases for the sprng entry.
+I bought some faux white flowers in anticipation of decorating these vases for the spring entry.

-I used florist foam to hold these faux white flowers in the vases.
+I used florist foam, obviously used several times, to hold the faux white flowers in the vases.